zaidcareem/contact-management-system-mysql-javafx/README.md

 ### Functionalities up to date:

 - Sign up
-- Login with his respective credentials given when signing up
+- Login with respective credentials given when signing up
 - Add contacts
-- Delete his user profile through password authentication [this clears all contacts he has saved so far]
+- Delete user profile through password authentication [this clears all contacts he has saved so far]
 - And sign up as a new user again